howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 ![](https://imgur.com/9RC6x9S.png)

-By clicking the green **SCHEMA**-button on the right, you can open the API documentation.
+By clicking the **DOCS**-button on the right, you can open the API documentation.
 This documentation is auto-generated based on your schema definition and displays all API operations and data types of your schema.

 ![](https://imgur.com/81Ho6YM.png)